 Plaza de la Virgen is located in the historical centre of the city.
 The terraces invite you to a moment of relaxation.
 There is enough to admire here, such as the Basilica of the Virgen de Los Desamparados and the Gothic palace Palau de la Generalitat.
 Don’t forget to take a look at the fountain with statues in the middle of the square.
 The male figure represents the river Turia that flows through Valencia; the female figures symbolise the tributaries flowing into the river.

-In the nineties, La Ciudad de las Letras y las Ciencias (the City of Arts and Sciences) was built, a modern futuristic complex that houses various cultural institutions.
+In the nineties, la Ciudad de las Artes y las Ciencias (the City of Arts and Sciences) was built, a modern futuristic complex that houses various cultural institutions.
 An opera house, planetarium, science building, centre for the performing arts, IMAX theatre and the largest aquarium in Europe, among others, are accommodated here.
 Exhibitions are organised continuously and the complex is surrounded by an attractive park.

 Shopping & oranges